 If at any time beginning 180 calendar days after the effective date of the Agreement, the owner fails to have the assisted units leased to families receiving housing assistance or to families who were eligible when they initially leased the unit, but are no longer receiving housing assistance, the Burbank Housing Authority may, on at least a 30 calendar days notice, reduce the number of units covered by the Agreement.
-The Burbank Housing Authority may reduce the number of units actually leased or available leasing eligible families, 10 for by plus percent (round up).
+The Burbank Housing Authority may reduce the number of units actually leased or available for eligible families. plus 10 leasing by percent (round up).